-It was a freezing cold morning when I arrived in Perthshire to shoot my first ever Crieff Hydro wedding.
+It was a freezing cold morning when I arrived in Perthshire to shoot Laura and Iain’s Crieff Hydro wedding.
 The sun was shining and the weather forecast said it was going to turn into a beautiful sunny day.
 Crieff Hydro is set in 900 acres of beautiful grounds, located in the heart of Scotland.
 Laura and Iain were both getting ready at Crieff Hydro, so my early start ensured I could cover both of their preparations before the wedding ceremony.

 I love the atmosphere during the preparations.
 Usually relaxed, with excitement building, a wee bit of nervousness creeping in but always good natured.
 Champagne usually helps calm any nerves at this point!
 Both Laura and Iain were excited and looking forward to their big day.

 Laura looked beautiful as she was escorted by her dad to the ceremony in the magnificent Drawing Room.
 This wonderful room is a photographer’s dream – beautifully lit, with plenty of natural light streaming through the windows.
 The size of the room allows easy movement for shooting from different angles, helping to keep the photos varied and interesting.

 After a thoroughly enjoyable ceremony, the newlyweds enjoyed a glass of champagne and congratulations from family and friends.
 Capturing people’s emotions and reactions are key at this point – moving around to capture the moment, anticipating what people will do next is a lot of fun and a very satisfying part of what I do.